 How to avoid allegations of discrimination

-The law states that in England every landlord must apply these checks, with no exceptions.
-Therefore, you should be consistent in your approach and check all prospective tenants without fail, regardless of their accent, appearance or other personal details of which you are aware.
+The law states that in England every landlord must apply these checks to all tenants, with no exceptions.
+Therefore, you should be consistent in your approach and check all prospective tenants without fail, regardless of their nationality, accent, appearance or other personal details of which you are aware.
 If you make your checks selectively you will almost certainly be committing an act of discrimination.

 Penalties for non-compliance

-A landlord who fails to make the correct right to rent checks and is discovered to have rented accommodation to someone who does not have the right to rent will be liable to a civil penalty.
+When it comes to non-compliance in relation to right to rent checks, the penalties can be significant.
+A landlord who fails to make the correct right to rent checks and is discovered to have rented accommodation to someone who does not have the right to rent may be liable to a civil penalty.

 Where the Home Office suspects the landlord failed to carry out their obligations under the right to rent scheme, it will send an Information Notice to the landlord.
 This is an opportunity for the landlord to explain themselves.
 The Home Office will consider this and either issue a Civil Penalty Notice or a No Action Notice, along with an explanation of the decision.